juliantao/jtaocv/README.md

-# A LaTex CV Template conforming to ASU FSE format
+# Personal LaTex CV conforming to ASU FSE format

-This is a CV template with the following features:

 * Most of the lists are imported from csv data files using the *datatool* package to control the formats.
 This makes it easy to update the CV by simply